KeithDHedger/LprGUI/README.md

 Options can be entered into the options box seperated by a colon eg: orientation-requested=6:number-up=4

+Custom options override prefs and cli options.

 Options are printer dependant and can be found with: lpoptions -p NAMEOFPRINTER

+Finished saving and restoring options, have fun!